This post is also available in: Russian

 We also spent time wandering around the Archaeological Museum of Delos noted for its rich collection of archaeological finds.

 A sailing trip in Greece is a journey for all the senses, soon enough each day begins to run into the next as we depart from each destination, sometimes docking for the night.
-Complimenting our every experience was Adonis and Jenny, who where there to teach us the rules of sailing, to provide us with information about every geographical location that we would be heading to next and make our stay on-board a memorable one.
+Complementing our every experience was Adonis and Jenny, who where there to teach us the rules of sailing, to provide us with information about every geographical location that we would be heading to next and make our stay on-board a memorable one.

 And as our sailing journey came to an end — I categorized myself as an adventure traveler who learned new skills and lived through another type of Greek holiday.

 Have you ever been sailing in Greece?
 What was the most memorable part of your experience?

 For more information on all the sailing routes visit Jack & Jenny website: https://www.jack-jenny.com